andeon/shadow-gimp-theme/README.md

 Authors & License
 -----------------
-"Shadow theme" was based in the Flat Themes by Andrew Pullins - http://android272.deviantart.com/
+"Shadow theme" was based in the Flat Themes by [Andrew Pullins](http://android272.deviantart.com/)

 The "Shadow theme" is just a small modification created by AndeOn.